-Decommissioning, Abandonment, Remediation and Reclamation Programs and Costs
+Decommissioning, Abandonment, Remediation and Reclamation Programs and Costs manage its environmental liability.

-Keyera incurs certain decommissioning, abandonment, remediation and reclamation costs each year in connection with the facility, well, pipeline and other physical asset components of its operations.
-These costs can include items such as groundwater remediation programs, soil remediation, well abandonment and removal of unutilized equipment, all of which help Keyera assess and proactively manage its environmental liability.
 These costs may be included as part of the operating expenses of the respective facilities where the work is undertaken, in which case they can be recovered from customers as part of the operating fee charged where flow-through-operating-cost fee structures are in place.
 This treatment of current environmental costs does not, however, provide for recovery of end-of-life costs expected after a facility is permanently decommissioned.
 (See "Risk Factors - Financial Risks - Environmental and Public Safety Considerations").